Hdev-Group/EYN-OS/README.md

 ### To build:

 To build it, you just need to change to the EYN-OS directory and type 'make build'.
-Then, run the 'EYNOS.iso' produced with QEMU to boot the OS in a virtual machine.
+Then, run the 'EYNOS.iso' produced with QEMU to boot the OS in a virtual machine (qemu-system-i386 -cdrom EYNOS.iso -boot d).

 Or, alternatively, flash the iso to a USB and run it on real hardware!
 I do it a lot, so I know it works.
 (Only tested on an old Intel machine)

 ### Example of it running: